 Why we picked the Nikon D780:

-The D780 isn’t just Nikon’s newest DSLR, it’s also the most refined.
+The D780 is Nikon’s most refined DSLR.
 It replaces the incredibly popular D750 — from way back in 2014 — and uses an updated 24-megapixel sensor.
 It is Nikon’s first DSLR to incorporate on-chip phase-detection autofocus, a feature inherited from its mirrorless Z series that gives the D780 responsive performance in live view and video modes.
 The eye-detection autofocus, in particular, is very impressive.

 In fact, the D780 is essentially the DSLR version of the mirrorless Nikon Z 6.